PhilippMDoerner/ThreadButler/README.md

 - [Owlkettle](https://philippmdoerner.github.io/ThreadButler/htmldocs/threadButler/integrations/owlButler.html)

 ## Limitations
+#### No explicit support for --mm:refc
+This package is only validated for the ARC/ORC memory management strategies (--mm:arc and --mm:orc respectively).

+If you are not familiar with those flags, check out the [nim compiler docs](https://nim-lang.org/docs/nimc.html).

 #### Must use -d:useMalloc
 Due to memory issues that occurred while running some stress-tests it is currently discouraged to use nim's default memory allocator.
 Use malloc with `-d:useMalloc` instead.